Impeachment trial of Andrew Johnson: Selection of members

 Bingham was a leading Moderate Republican while Boutwell was a leading Radical Republican.
 Bingham served as chairman of the House Committee of Impeachment Managers.
 He had past experience serving in such a role, having previously served as the chairman of impeachment managers for the impeachment of West Hughes Humphreys.
 Stevens, another leading Radical Republican was passed over on the first ballot likely because many House members felt that the old and ailing Stevens lacked the strength needed to serve as an effective prosecutor.
 However, his relentless opposition to the president likely garnered him enough respect to receive enough votes on the second ballot.
 Benjamin Butler, who had only served in the House of Representatives for less than a year, was likely chosen for his breadth of experience practicing criminal law.
 The Chicago Tribune declared that, "Butler was one of the greatest criminal lawyers in the country," and jested that Johnson was, "the greatest criminal".
 The two other Radical Republicans selected as impeachment managers, Logan and Williams, were less obvious choices.
 While John Logan was a charismatic individual that had commanded the Grand Army of the Republic, he did not have a notable legal career and the House of Representatives was full of other individuals that had had legal careers of great note.
 Thomas Williams was considered a respected lawyer, but his level of expressed contempt for President Johnson was regarded as extreme.
-Additionally, only ten weeks before, at the close of the first impeachment inquiry against Johnsonm Williams had written a poorly constructed House Committee on the Judiciary majority report in favor of impeachment that had failed to convince even a majority of Republicans to vote for impeachment in the December 1867 vote.
+Additionally, only ten weeks before, at the close of the first impeachment inquiry against Johnson Williams had written a poorly constructed House Committee on the Judiciary majority report in favor of impeachment that had failed to convince even a majority of Republicans to vote for impeachment in the December 1867 vote.